tx00-web-en/Learning-Material-And-Tasks/material/tuckman.md

 ### 5. **Adjourning**

+- Wrap up the project, finalize deliverables, and bring closure to the team’s work
+- Focus: Reflect on achievements, evaluate lessons learned, and celebrate successes before disbanding
+- Emotions: Members may feel pride, relief, or sadness as they part ways, especially if strong bonds formed

 > Understanding these stages can help teams navigate their development more effectively and become more productive and cohesive.

 ---